Updated on March 4th, 2025 by Felix Martinez

-Every year, we publish a review of each of the Dividend Aristocrats, a group of 68 companies in the S&P 500 Index with 25+ consecutive years of dividend increases.
-We believe the Dividend Aristocrats are among the best dividend stocks to buy thanks to their long histories of annual dividend increases and their strong business models.
+Every year, we publish a review of each of the Dividend Aristocrats, a group of 69 companies in the S&P 500 Index with 25+ consecutive years of dividend increases.
+Thanks to their long histories of annual dividend increases and strong business models, we believe the Dividend Aristocrats are among the best dividend stocks to buy.

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-Next up on our list of Dividend Aristocrats is Target Corporation (TGT).
+Next on our list of Dividend Aristocrats is Target Corporation (TGT).

-Target has been one of the best performing retail stocks over the last five years thanks to its execution on numerous growth initiatives.
+Target has been one of the best-performing retail stocks over the last five years, thanks to its execution of numerous growth initiatives.

 Business Overview

-Target is a discount retail giant, with a market capitalization of $80 billion.
-Today, it operates approximately 1,950 stores in the U.S., as well as an e-commerce business.
-It has a diverse product lineup, with annual sales of more than $107 billion.
+Target is a discount retail giant with a market capitalization of $80 billion.
+Today, it operates approximately 1,956 stores in the U.S. and an e-commerce business.
+It has a diverse product lineup and annual sales of more than $107 billion.

 The company has implemented many growth initiatives in recent years.
 As a result, Target has returned to its long-term growth trajectory in the last five years.